-Gay clubbers praise ‘hero’ Stokes after acquittal over brawl
+Gay clubbers praise 'hero' Ben Stokes after acquittal over brawl

 -

-Gay clubbers praise ‘hero’ Stokes after acquittal over brawl
+Gay clubbers praise 'hero' Ben Stokes after acquittal over brawl

 Two gay nightclub revellers who Ben Stokes intervened to protect during a city centre brawl have described the England cricketer as a "hero".

-Kai Barry and William O’Connor said they were “followed” by Ryan Ali, 28, and Ryan Hale, 27, after leaving the Mbargo nightclub in Bristol shortly after 2am on September 25 last year.
+Kai Barry and William O’Connor said they were followed" by Ryan Ali, 28, and Ryan Hale, 27, after leaving the Mbargo nightclub in Bristol shortly after 2am on September 25 last year.

 The two men told ITV's Good Morning Britain that England all-rounder Stokes – who was found not guilty of affray on Tuesday by a jury at Bristol Crown Court – intervened after they suffered homophobic abuse.